reactiveui/website/input/docs/getting-started/index.md

 We will create a WPF application, which will allow us to search through Flickr public images.
 The full code of the application is shown at the end of this chapter, and we will show relevant snippets as we go.

-In Visual Studio create a new WPF application (.Net 4.5 or above)
+In Visual Studio, create a new WPF application (.NET 4.5 or above).

 Our view has been already created for us, the `MainWindow`, so we will proceed with creating our ViewModel.